-1. My Aunt was the country music fan in my family, and she especially loved the women of country music.
-She had an 8-track player and a couple of shoeboxes full of tapes.
-When I’d spend weeks in the Summertime at my Grandparents I would often hide out in my Aunt’s room and listen to her music.
-This song, and Loretta Lynn’s You Aint Woman Enough (To Take My Man) were my favorites, and a Summer later I added Dolly Parton’s Jolene to that list.
-Unrequited and/or heartbreak songs that hit one hell of a punch, these were.
+1. My Aunt Annette was the country music fan in the family.
+She especially loved the women of country music.
+She had an 8-Track player and a couple of shoeboxes full of tapes.
+When I’d spend weeks in the summer at my grandparents, where she also lived, I would often hide out in Aunt Annette’s bedroom and listen to her music.
+This song, and Loretta Lynn’s “You Ain’t Woman Enough (To Take My Man)” were my favorites.
+A summer or two later, I’d add Dolly Parton’s “Jolene” to that list favorites.
+I loved those unrequited love/heartbreak songs the women in 8-Track country sang to me.